2008 Australian Swimming Championships: Olympic team news

 Due to strong performances, two additional members were added to the Australian Olympic swim team: Nick Ffrost and Felicity Galvez both finished seventh in their 200 m freestyle events.
 Additionally, Galvez finished third in the women's 100 m butterfly.
-This created controversy with freestyler Andrew Mewing appealing his non-selection after finishing 8th with an A qualifying time, whilst Galvez was selected via a B qualifying time, that ranked her 9th in the 200 m freestyle.
-Mewing lost his appeal with the Court of Arbitration for Sport (CAS).
+This created controversy with freestyler Andrew Mewing, who finished 8th in the 200 m freestyle under the A qualifying time.
+However, Galvez was selected via a B qualifying time that ranked her 9th in the 200 m freestyle.
+Mewing appealed his omission to the Court of Arbitration for Sport (CAS), which he lost.
 Adam Lucas finished second in both the 200 m and 400 m individual medley events, but was not selected because he swam a B qualifying time, rather than an A qualifying time.
-These are the only events on the Australian roster that remained without a second qualifier.
+These were the only events on the Australian roster that remained without a second qualifier.

 Melissa Gorman failed to meet the qualification time for the 800 m freestyle at the championships themselves, however was included in the team to swim this event after qualifying for the 10 km marathon swimming event.

-During the early hours of 30 March 2008, Nick D'Arcy was involved in an altercation with a fellow Australia swimmer, Simon Cowley.
-He was subsequently charged with assault occasioning grievous bodily harm.
+During the early hours of 30 March 2008, Nick D'Arcy was involved in a physical altercation with a fellow Australia swimmer, Simon Cowley.
+D'Arcy was subsequently charged with assault occasioning grievous bodily harm.

-On 18 April, the Australian Olympic Committee (AOC) dropped D'Arcy from its 2008 Olympic team, claiming that the swimmer had brought the team into disrepute.
-D'Arcy subsequently appealed to CAS, which confirmed the AOC's decision.
-However, CAS also found that the decision to expel D'Arcy should not have been made solely by AOC president John Coates, but rather by the entire AOC Board.
-The AOC Board subsequently unanimously decided to withdraw D'Arcy's membership from the team on 11 June 2008.
-D'Arcy appealed the AOC Board's decision to CAS, which rejected this appeal on 16 June 2008.
+On 18 April, Australian Olympic Committee (AOC) president John Coates removed D'Arcy from the 2008 Australian Olympic team, claiming that the swimmer had brought the team into disrepute.
+D'Arcy subsequently appealed to CAS.
+CAS supported the Coates' decision, but also found that it should have been voted on by the entire AOC Board.
+Subsequently, on 11 June 2008, the AOC Board unanimously decided to withdraw D'Arcy's membership from the team.
+D'Arcy appealed again, but was rejected on 16 June 2008.
 In March 2009, D'Arcy received a jail sentence of 14 months and 12 days, suspended on condition of good behavior.